nchain-innovation/utxo-as-a-service/docs/Project.md

 * Store whole transaction in mempool table
 * Broadcast tx
+* Check broadcast tx hash against known hashes in REST API
 ## In Progress
+* Added field blockindex field to to txs to speed up merkle proofs

+* Merkle Proofs

+* Speed up IBD,
+    remove index on UTXO
+    Build UTXO in memory during IBD
+    Build tx and mempool in memory during IBD

 ## TODO

 * Search for TODOs
-* On getting tx we could check to see if the output is spent or not
+* On getting tx we could check to see if the output is spent or not?
-* Check broadcast tx hash against known hashes in REST API

 * Prevent sql injection attack on string fields - clean entry...